 The original name of this dish is “Arancini di Risotto”.

 “Arancini” is an Italian term derived from the word “arancia“— which means “orange” or “citrus”.
 “Risotto” is a famous Italian rice dish cooked in a broth made from common ingredients like meat and vegetables.
+Check out our Shrimp Risotto Recipe and Sea Bass Risotto Recipe if you want to learn more about this classic Italian dish.

 Of course, there’s no citrus here— the name was meant to imply the visual appearance of this rice dish.
 Arancini bears a great resemblance to the shape of an orange, especially with its burnt sienna color.